p2-inc/idp-wizard/README.md

 -----

-All other ocumentation, source code and other files in this repository are Copyright 2024 Phase Two, Inc.
+All other documentation, source code and other files in this repository are Copyright 2024 Phase Two, Inc.